RichardRed0x/dcrwords/README.md

 The data structure transactions are bundled into before being written into the distributed ledger.
 Decred's difficulty adjusts such that new blocks are found every five minutes on average.

 **Wallet:**
 A file that stores private keys.
 Wallets typically contain a software client which allows its owner to view and create transactions on the  blockchain.
-Decred's native wallet, [Decredition](https://docs.decred.org/getting-started/user-guides/decrediton-setup/) is available in GUI and Command Line Interface (CLI) form (for advanced users).
+Decred's native wallet daemon, can be accesseed via [Decredition](https://docs.decred.org/getting-started/user-guides/decrediton-setup/), which provides a GUI interface, as well as the Command Line Interface (CLI) form (for advanced users).
 Decred also has a [web wallet](https://docs.decred.org/getting-started/user-guides/web/) and is supported by numerous [3rd party wallets](https://decred.org/downloads/).

 **Seed:**
 A series of 33 words that is used to generate the private key for a wallet.
 Anyone who has the seed for a wallet can spend any DCR it holds.